Essential Trip Information — Bhutan

 BHUTAN

 All nationalities require a visa for Bhutan.
-Travellers can only enter Bhutan on a group visa as part of a tour.
+Travelers can only enter Bhutan on a group visa as part of a tour.
 Independent visas are not issued.
 The cost of the visa is included in your tour.

-- Arrival and departure flight details
+• Arrival and departure flight details.

 The group visa will be issued between 5 days and 48 hours from departure.
-We will send your group visa to your traveling email address.
-Please print this group visa as you must show it at check-in for your flight to Bhutan and on arrival at immigration in Bhutan, where you will have an entry stamp placed in your passport.
+We will send your visa to your traveling email address.
+Please print this visa as you must show it at check-in for your flight to Bhutan and on arrival at immigration in Bhutan, where you will have an entry stamp placed in your passport.

 The group visa is issued by the Royal Government of Bhutan and will contain the nationality and passport number of every member of the group who is traveling on the same departure.

-If you are traveling through India, you may need a visa, even if you are not staying in the country.
+If you are traveling through India, you may need a visa even if you are not staying in the country.
 Please refer to your government's foreign travel advice for most up to date information.

 Medical and health information